OHDSI/TheBookOfOhdsi/Characterization.md

 <p class="caption">(\#fig:atlasCharacterizationFeatureSelection)Characterization design tab - feature selection.</p>
 </div>

 The figure above shows the list of features selected along with a description of what each feature will characterize for each cohort.
-The features that start with the name “Demographics” will calculate the demographic information for each person at the cohort start date.
+The features that start with the name "Demographics" will calculate the demographic information for each person at the cohort start date.
 For the features that start with a domain name (i.e. Visit, Procedure, Condition, Drug, etc), these will characterize all recorded observations in that domain.
 Each domain feature has four options of time window preceding the cohort star, namely:

 * **Any time prior**: uses all available time prior to cohort start that fall into the person’s observation period
 * **Long term**: 365 days prior up to and including the cohort start date.